 Cyclotron and Advanced Imaging

 Stony Brook physician-scientists helped develop PET technology.
 Now Stony Brook has some of the world’s foremost PET researchers.
-Two PET scanners will be located in close proximity to the cyclotron.
+Two PET scanners are located in close proximity to the cyclotron.
 The particle accelerator is used to create novel tracer molecules for PET scanning, which allows advanced diagnostics through molecular imaging within the human body.
-Permanent physical space for the center and its laboratories will be located in the Medical and Research Translation (MART) building upon its opening in 2018.
+The Bahl Center and its laboratories are located in the Medical and Research Translation (MART) building on Lauterbur Drive.

 Top Research Talent

-The generous gifts from Kavita and Lalit Bahl allow Stony Brook Cancer Center to recruit top experts in all related fields to conduct revolutionary research.
+The generous gifts from Kavita and Lalit Bahl have allowed Stony Brook Cancer Center to recruit top experts in all related fields and conduct revolutionary research.
 New faculty will include an oncologic imaging researcher, a matrix-assisted laser desorption ionization (MALDI) researcher and a magnetic resonance (MR) spectroscopy researcher.
 In a second recruitment phase, expansion will continue with the hiring of new faculty in the area of experimental therapeutics and will benefit from additional research funding.

 Looking to the Future

-Each of the research elements within the Bahl Center will drive the cancer investigation so that we can better understand many forms of cancer, create better diagnostics and improved therapeutics, and even devise new preventive methods.
+Each of the research elements within the Bahl Center will drive cancer investigation, so that we can better understand many forms of cancer, create better diagnostics and improved therapeutics, and even devise new preventive methods.

 Learn more about the center’s overall cancer research goals.